About Us

 VISION

-A world where young people are healthy, happy, and lead meaningful lives.
+A world where all people with disabilities live healthy, happy, and meaningful lives.

 Our Story